Domain WHOIS Privacy

 If you want to disable WHOIS Privacy follow these steps:

-2. Beside the domain that you want to edit, remove the check mark under WHOIS Privacy.
+- Beside the domain that you want to edit, click on the Privacy Icon

 You will be asked to confirm that you want to remove WHOIS Privacy from the domain.